Now or Never (Grey's Anatomy): Plot

-Later on, Cristina sees Owen hug George and asks what's wrong.
-Owen tells her that George has some news but he wants everyone to hear it from George himself, then changes the subject, saying he’s happy that he finally slept through the night with no nightmares.
+Later, Cristina notices Owen hugging George O'Malley (T. R. Knight) and asks what’s going on.
+Owen explains that George has some important news but wants him to share it himself.
+Owen then changes the topic, mentioning his relief at having slept through the night without nightmares for the first time.

-Chief Webber calls Bailey into his office with Robbins to tell her that she's received the pediatric fellowship.
-Rather than being excited, Bailey simply walks away.
-She later tells Robbins and Webber that her husband, Tucker Jones (Cress Williams), gave her an ultimatum the night before - if she takes the fellowship, he will divorce her.
-She plans on leaving him, stating her belief that there is no place for ultimatums in a marriage, but doesn't think she can do the fellowship as a single mother.
-Instead, she decides to stay in general surgery with hopes to become an attending.
+Miranda Bailey (Chandra Wilson) receives the news that she’s been offered the pediatric fellowship, but instead of celebrating, she walks away.
+She later explains to Arizona Robbins (Jessica Capshaw) and Richard Webber (James Pickens Jr.) that her husband, Tucker Jones (Cress Williams), gave her an ultimatum: if she takes the fellowship, he will divorce her.
+Bailey plans to leave Tucker, believing ultimatums have no place in marriage, but she also decides to stay in general surgery to avoid the pressures of being a single mother in a demanding fellowship.

-Meredith and Derek have decided not to wait any longer to get married and go to City Hall that evening, but later realize that they won’t make it in time.
-Instead, Derek writes their vows down on a post-it note that they both sign and then stick in Meredith’s locker.
+Meanwhile, Meredith and Derek decide to move forward with their wedding but realize they won’t make it to City Hall in time.
+Instead, they improvise by writing their vows on a post-it note, which they both sign and stick in Meredith’s locker.